mtitinger/zz_doc/01_development_methods/yocto-SDK.md

 # TLGATE Yocto : building the SDK

 ## Introduction
-The SDK is useful mainly for debugging, and gettings backtraces in gdb, but should not be used mainly for coding and compiling, use devtool modify instead.
+The SDK is useful mainly for debugging, and getting backtraces in gdb, but should not be used mainly for coding and compiling, use devtool modify instead.

 ## Creation of the SDK installer